 If you are not happy with the terms, try to negotiate a different arrangement and change the agreement to reflect this.
-You initial changes, just as you would any other legal document.
-For example, you might negotiate a reduced period of notice.
+Both parties initial changes just as you would any other legal document.
+For example, you might want to negotiate a reduced period of notice if you think you might move in the future.
+There is no charge for providing an Agreement.

 The Admission Agreement should specify any extra charges.
 By signing it you undertake to pay these costs if you use the services listed.
 Some facilities may ask you to supply a guarantor for payment.